 The fresh beef patties find their way to the grill.
 The old well-seasoned stove does all the work from there.

 The hot dogs also manage to get a nice char on the outside.
 Unfortunately, I didn’t add any mustard to my chili dog, but it was tasty nonetheless.

 I told Aaron no go on the lettuce and tomato.
 The burger assembly was different cause the mayo and onions went on the bottom bun while the mustard & the cheese were under the crown, aka top bun.

 I enjoyed my conversation with Aaron about the ghosts at Council’s while I was downing their masterpiece double cheeseburger with an ice-cold beer in a frosty mug.

-Yes, Council’s is haunted, but if you want to hear the stories, you’re going to have to visit them and hear the stories for yourself.
+Yes, Council’s is haunted.
+If you want to hear the stories, you’re going to have to visit them and ask for yourself.